 Why We Are the Best Volunteer Organization for Conservation

 Our conservation efforts include pioneering projects that build healthy and functioning ecosystems, promote employment for those in wildlife tourism, and ground a future for African wildlife populations.
-These efforts include work with lions and other big cats, the Big 5, chimpanzees, dolphins, turtles, and other wildlife.
+These efforts include work with big cats, the Big 5, chimpanzees, dolphins, turtles, and other wildlife.
 Our international volunteers partner with locals and experts to build a lasting-solution that will benefit an entire community.

 In addition, our community efforts aim to address the well-being of every African according to UNESCO’s Sustainable Development Goals.
 Consequently, some of our focus points include addressing healthcare, income-generation, gender equality, education, infrastructure, and sports coaching.

 Our projects have measurable impacts thanks – in a large part – to the stunning efforts of our volunteers.
 Some of the outcomes we’re especially proud of from 2017 include:

 One highlight from each of our focus areas

 |Early Childhood Development||4,577 hours spent assisting nursery school teachers in rural classrooms|

 |Education||Built a school the very first African Impact school in Zanzibar and spent 3,929 hours supporting teachers in schools|

 |Adult Education||18 adults completed a 6-week language course in Moshi, Tanzania|

 |Community Empowerment||Trained 20 teachers in St Lucia, South Africa|